-“Mom, I’m really tired and I need a shower.”
-She felt numb.
+“Mom, I really need a shower.”
+She felt physically and mentally drained.

-Her mother gave her plenty of room to pass, then added, “Make the water as hot as you can stand it.
+“Just know this conversation isn’t over.”
+Jaden nodded as her mother walked into the kitchenette.
+“Make the water as hot as you can stand it.
 It’ll help stop the itch for a while.
-There’s some baking soda in the refrig.
+There’s some baking soda in the fridge.
 I’ll mix up a paste for you to put on the blisters.”

 She spent that night quietly weeping.

 “How are you, sweetie?”
-Her mom poured milk over a bowl of cereal, averting her eyes from Jaden’s blotchy skin.
+Her mom poured cereal into a bowl, averting her eyes from Jaden’s blotchy skin.
 “I called that doctor Officer Duncan recommended.
-They’re going to work us in, so we have to leave soon.”
+She’s going to work us in, so we have to leave soon.”

 Jaden deliberately blinked in slow motion.
 “Who are you and what did you do with my irate mom?”